x140hu/App-Chat-React-Native/README.md

 - Expo: An open-source platform for building React Native applications, providing tools and services to streamline the development process.

 ## Getting Started
-To run Chateo on your local machine, follow these steps:
+To run App on your local machine, follow these steps:

 Clone the repository from GitHub: